Namyalg/PyCloud/README.md

 # PyCloud
 PyCloud

-This is a mirror of Text analytics notebook from Microsoft Visual studio used in PyCloud workshop
+This is a mirror of Text analytics notebook from Microsoft Learning used in PyCloud workshop